Hockey WA: Challenge Cup

 A mini-final is played between the top 2 teams after the completion of round 11, the winner is awarded the Challenge Cup.
 This competition ceased to be played after 2012 due to the tight schedule.

 Champion Club (R & I Cup)

 Was a knockout competition open to all clubs across the state.
 Inaugurated in 1978 and proved to be hugely successful in bringing together clubs from the Perth metropolitan areas with their country counterparts it ceased to be run after 1992.

-Promotion & Relegation

-The bottom 2 teams at the end of the Regular season play a round robin series with the top 2 teams from the 1B competition.
-The top 2 teams from this series will play in the Premier League the following season, while the bottom 2 will play in the 1B competition.